tonethar/IGME-230-GDD-Spring-2018/exercises/week-1/Fixing-Banjo.md

 ## VI.
 One last thing: Using PuTTY or Terminal to ssh to 'banjo.rit.edu`

-If you remember your basic Unix commands from IGME-110, then creating and maintaining .htaccess files is a lot easier than editing files locally and using FTP.
+If you remember your basic Unix commands from IGME-110, then creating and maintaining .htaccess files directly on the server is **a lot easier** than editing text files locally and using FTP.

 1. Fire up your preferred console app